chang2049/Concurrent-and-Parallel-Programming/Answers/Answer_2.md

      }
      return countsCopy;
    }
-   // It's very similar to Histogram3 in the copying.It also gives a live view of the bins
+   // Other threads may hold the lock in the gap of counts.get() being called.
+It also gives a live view of the bins
    ```

 6.